toa-io/comq/readme.md

 balancing and mitigate failover scenarios, utilizing a set of broker instances that are **not** combined into a cluster.

 Outgoing messages are sent to a single connection chosen at random from the shard pool.
-Shards that lose their underlying connection or experience channel [back pressure](#flow-control) on corresponding channel are removed from the pool until the issue is resolved.
+Shards that lose their underlying connection or experience channel [back pressure](#flow-control) on a corresponding channel are removed from the pool until the issue is resolved.
 Pending messages meeting these conditions are immediately routed among the remaining shards in the pool.
-If no shards are available, messages will wait until any shard's connection is re-established.
+If no shards are available, messages will wait until a shard's connection is re-established.

 Incoming messages are consumed from all shards.